astronomer/docs/learn/managing-dependencies.md

 ---
-title: "Manage task and task group dependencies in Airflow"
+title: "Manage task and task group dependencies in Apache Airflow®"
 sidebar_label: "Task dependencies"
 id: managing-dependencies
-description: "Learn how to manage dependencies between tasks and TaskGroups in Apache Airflow, including how to set dynamic dependencies."
+description: "Learn how to manage dependencies between tasks and TaskGroups in Apache Airflow®, including how to set dynamic dependencies."
 ---

 import Tabs from '@theme/Tabs';